 By using logistic regressions on the recently released data from ENPOL 2021, the second wave of the National Survey of Inmate Population in Mexico, we aim to study which are the socioeconomic factors behind the probability of being imprisoned in Mexico.

-- Alternative measures of inequality and their relationship with violence in Mexico (with Diego Castañeda and Eduardo Ortíz Juárez)
+- Alternative measures of inequality and their relationship with violence in Mexico (with Diego Castañeda and Fernanda Amaros)

-A long debate about the causal relation between income inequality and violence has risen in the recent years with mixed results.
+A long debate about the causal relationship between income inequality and violence has risen in recent years with mixed results.
 Usually, many of the papers and books surrounding this topic focus on using Gini as a proxy for income inequality.
-In this paper we aim to use alternative measurements of income inequality that address polarization of inequality rather than distribution to search it’s effects on violence, using homicide rates in Mexico afterwards the declaration of the ‘War on Drugs’ in 2006.
+In this paper we aim to use alternative measurements of income inequality that address polarization of inequality rather than distribution to search its effects on violence, using homicide rates in Mexico afterwards the declaration of the ‘War on Drugs’ in 2006.

 - Relaciones intergubernamentales entre Escuelas Normales y autoridades educativas: el estudio de caso de la Escuela Normal de Ecatepec, Estado de México (in Spanish)

 En ese sentido, en esta ponencia sugiero que las Normales en México tienen impedimentos de capacidades humanas e institucionales para atender demandas de cambio curricular, con la mayor eficacia posible, debido a problemas de cargas administrativas, clima organizacional, coordinación intergubernamental y de múltiples principales.
 Sostengo esto a partir de los resultados de una observación participante que hice en la Escuela Normal de Ecatepec, Estado de México.